Anthroposophy in Aotearoa New Zealand

 History

 In New Zealand, the first impulse of Anthroposophy was seeded in 1902.
 Over time, interest in Anthroposophy grew; groups formed and practical activities were initiated.
+These continue today to bring understanding and a response to world issues and Anthroposophy.

 In 1933 the Anthroposophical Society in New Zealand was established in Havelock North, Hawke’s Bay.